Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/use.md

 # Use Statement

-The `use` statement in SurrealDB ORM is used to switch the active namespace and database.
+The `use` statement in Surreal ORM is used to switch the active namespace and database.
 This documentation provides an overview of the `use` statement and its usage.

 ## Table of Contents